 Dacia Duster review - Reliability and safety

 With the budget price comes one or two compromises, but safety is something many buyers will be unwilling to sacrifice.
-In an age when many cars seem to receive a five-star Euro NCAP safety rating, the new Dacia Duster can only muster three stars.
+In an age when many cars seem to receive a five-star Euro NCAP safety rating, the second-generation Dacia Duster only managed three stars.

-The Duster’s three-year/60,000-mile warranty is merely adequate for this sector, especially considering Hyundai offers a comprehensive five-year warranty, while Kia and SsangYong offer seven years of protection, and Toyota provides up to ten years cover.
+The Duster’s three-year/60,000-mile warranty is merely adequate for this sector, especially considering that Hyundai offers a comprehensive five-year warranty, while Kia and MG offer seven years of protection, and Toyota provides up to ten years cover.

 Dacia recommends getting the Duster serviced every year or every 12,000 miles, whichever comes sooner.
-Service Plans range from £399 for a three-year/30,000-mile deal to £999 for a four-year/60,000 plan, although this also includes an extended warranty.
-Monthly payment plans start from £9.99 per month.
+Service Plans range from £599 for a three-year/30,000-mile deal to £1,199 for a four-year/60,000-mile plan, although this also includes an extended warranty.
+Monthly payment plans start from £8.99 per month.